MaxMicheluttiUnitn/CoolList/README.md

 With CoolLists mapping and filtering are as easy as they can be!<br>

-You can transform uniformly all the items in your CoolList by applying a mapping.
-What is a mapping?
-It's just a transformation that occurs by applying a function to your data.
-To perform this transformation you can call the **map()** function on a CoolList and pass as the parameter of this function the function that you want to apply, as in the example below
+You can transform uniformly all the items in your CoolList by applying a function to all its items.
+To perform this transformation you can call the **apply()** function on a CoolList and pass as the parameter of this function the function that you want to apply, as in the example below

 ```
     int sum_five(int i){